bpoller/thermoRegulator/README.md

 A static web page accesses the REST API and visualises the time series using the [Highcharts](http://www.highcharts.com/) JavaScript API.

-Temperature trends are calculated using the [Least Squares] (http://en.wikipedia.org/wiki/Least_squares) approximations.
+Temperature trends are calculated using [Least Squares] (http://en.wikipedia.org/wiki/Least_squares) approximations.